khval/NallePuh/not-working.md

 	Mega Lo Mania - is not a dos disk, only works in UAE.

 	Monkey Island 2 - LeChuck's Revange
-		Game crashes as soon as click on the program file.
+		Game crashes as soon as you click on the program file.
 		(use ScummVm instead),

 ## Music players and editors